The Apostle John wrote in First John 1:8, If we say that we have no sin, we deceive

 done for us.
 In this verse we are told that Jesus is our advocate.

-advocate in connection with the Father.
-Do not ever think of the Father without
+with the Father.
+Do not ever think of the Father without thinking of Jesus.

-thinking of Jesus.
-Jesus is always before the Father in our behalf.
-That is why
+Jesus is always before the Father on our behalf.
+That is why we can pray:

 praying to Jesus and to the Father at the same time.
 Jesus is alongside of you